MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/records-management.md

 - **Set specific permissions** for records manager functions in your organization to [have the right access](../security/office-365-security/permissions-in-the-security-and-compliance-center.md).

-With the records-management solution in Microsoft 365, you can incorporate your organization’s retention schedules into the file plan to manage retention, records declaration, and disposition to support the full lifecycle of your content.
+With the records-management solution in Microsoft 365, you can incorporate your organization's retention schedules and requirements into a file plan that manages retention, records declaration, and disposition to support the full lifecycle of your content.

 ## Additional resources